smy1/swlab/python/README.md

      children=None, start=None, end=None, x1=None, x2=None, y1=None, y2=None)
 ```
 In the code above:
 - `cam`: Stands for "camera".
-What is the name of the video recording that needs to be cropped?
+Enter the name of the video that needs to be cropped.
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 2 below).
-- `newname`: How should Python name the new cropped video?
+- `newname`: Enter the name of the cropped video.
 In this example, the video that is created will be named "solo" (the name of the recorded control task).
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
-- `amplify`: How much do we want to amplify the volume of the video?
-The higher the number we enter here, the louder the video would be.
-Needless to say, an argument of 0 means that the video will be muted.
+- `amplify`: The higher the number we enter here, the louder the video would be.
+An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
-- `excel`: What is the path and name of the Excel file that contains arguments regarding subfolder names, video timing, and cropping details?
+- `excel`: Enter the path and name of the relevant Excel file.
+In this example, the Excel file is "example_crop.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., `children`, `start`, `end`, `x1`, `x2`, `y1`, and `y2`).
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.